elastx/elx-docs/content/en/docs/private-kubernetes/guides/install-ingress.md

     TEST SUITE: None
     NOTES:
     The ingress-nginx controller has been installed.
-    It may take a few minutes for the LoadBalancer IP to be available.
+    It may take a few minutes for the LoadBalancer IP to become available.
     You can watch the status by running 'kubectl --namespace default get services -o wide -w ingress-nginx-controller' [..]
     ```

 ## Upgrade ingress

-If youre ingress controller are running in the namespace `elx-ingress-nginx` (this was default behavior fopr clusters created prior to Kubernetes 1.26) change the namespace flag namespace to ` elx-ingress-nginx `.
+If your ingress controller is running in the namespace `elx-ingress-nginx` (this was default behavior for clusters created prior to Kubernetes 1.26) change the namespace flag to ` elx-ingress-nginx `.

 1. Run the upgrade